zuozhenggh/learning-library/developer-library/weblogic-to-oci/tear-down-dbcs/tear-down-dbcs.md

 5. Go to the **Private Subnet** `nonjrf_db_subnet`.

-6. Select the `nonjrf-db-security-list` in the list of security lists and click the far-right 3 dots icon to open further options and click **Remove**.
+6. Select the `nonjrf-db-security-list` in the list of security lists and click the far-right three dots icon to open further options and click **Remove**.

 7. Go to **Security Lists**.